 Teacher Professional Development Sector, Ministry of Education Malaysia

-To develop quality teacher professionalism in achieving the nation's aspirations.
+To develop a high quality of teacher professionalism in achieving the nation's aspirations

-TPDS as an organisation in developing excellent teacher professionalism.
+TPDS as the lead organisation in developing excellent teacher professionalism

-TPDS upholds positive values, integrity, profesionalism, team work and a learning organisation culture as its core thrust in implementing teacher professional development activities.
+TPDS upholds positive values, integrity, professionalism, team work and a learning organisation culture as its core thrusts in implementing teacher professional development activities

 Functions of TPDS

 TPDS is committed in providing satisfaction to its clients, providers and stakeholders based on the following Client Charter :

 - Ensuring that the quality of education provided is always high and fulfills the national educational goals

 - Ensuring client satisfaction is achieved in all courses attended by participants

 - Producing and delivering inspection reports of educational institutions to fulfill client satisfaction within the stipulated time